Five practical tips for buying the best electric guitar

 - Versatility: The best electric guitars are the most versatile.
 They have many equalization options, H-S-H microphone configuration, five-position selector… Those are the best options.

 - Value for money: There are guitars of 1000€ that can easily beat others of 3000€.
-That’s what the best value for money is all about.
-In our comparison of the best electric guitars of 2019 we have selected those golden nuggets that at a tighter price point, outperform higher-end guitars.
+That's what the best value for money is all about.
+In our comparison of the best electric guitars of 2019 we have selected those golden nuggets that are rather affordable ,yet outperform higher-end guitars.

-- Reputable stores: You can buy online at Amazon.es which is one of the best department stores.
+- Reputable stores: You can buy online on Amazon.es , which is one of the best department stores.
 All our partners have very good after-sales service.

 - Verify the integrity of the instrument: Even if you buy online, you always have the option for returns.
-You are investing your money and that’s worth it: test the guitar, check that the paint is in excellent condition, that the potentiometers have no unwanted noises, try everything.
+You are investing your money and it has to be worth it: test the guitar, check that the paint is in excellent condition, that the potentiometers have no unwanted noises, try everything.

 What are the best electric guitar brands?

 - Fender: founded by Leo Fender in 1940 and then sold in 1965.
-It is perhaps the most recognized brand worldwide.
+It's perhaps the most recognized brand worldwide.
 Its models are characterized for being traditional, for keeping the best analog sounds on the market and because the best guitarists in the world recommend it.

 - Yamaha: this brand is a landmark in the manufacture of musical instruments, founded by Torakusu Yamaha.
 Its most emblematic model is the Yamaha Pacífic, a guitar with a very good quality-price ratio.